heikkilv/VISDOM-data-management-system/documentation/adapters/general/adapter_api.md

 | `links`    | optional |     | Indicates what type object links are included in the results.
 Empty value indicates that all links are included.
 Allowed values: all, events, constructs, none |

 The links parameter is ignored for the `/origins` endpoint.

+NOTE: the name of the parameter `query` might be changed to `filter` in the implementation

 ### Query parameters for single type query